SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/host-process-metrics.md

 * If the telegraf conf changes are not reflecting, make sure to restart Telegraf using the command
     * Windows: `./telegraf.exe --service restart`
     * Linux: `sudo service telegraf restart`
 * If certain metrics are not coming you may have to run the telegraf agent as root.
-Check [the respective plugin](#input+plugins) documentation for more information.
+Check the respective plugin documentation [listed here](#collecting-metrics-for-host-and-processes) for more information.

 ## Sample queries